Standards of Practice

 - Promotes innovation and openness to new ideas which may enhance or support pedorthic practices.

-- Contributes to the development of policies and procedures for the delivery of safe, competent and ethical pedorthic care.
+- Contributes to the development of policies and procedures for the delivery of safe, competent, honest and ethical pedorthic care.

 - Recognizes when he/she is unable to provide an acceptable level of mentorship to others and does not act as a direct supervisor in these instances (or in instances where there is a perceived or real conflict of interest).